dpuig/blog/content/posts/prometheus-introduction.md

 ![Architecture](https://prometheus.io/assets/architecture.png)

-### Core Features
+## Core Features

+### Data Model

-__Data Model__ : The data model in Prometheus is based on time-series data, where each series is identified by a unique metric name and a set of key-value pairs called labels.
+The data model in Prometheus is based on time-series data, where each series is identified by a unique metric name and a set of key-value pairs called labels.

 Each time-series is composed of a sequence of data points, where each data point consists of a timestamp and a numeric value.